 - Mortgage Loans

-Mortgage lenders lend you money to pay off your mortgage and settle in then expect a payback in an agreed upon time.
+Mortgage lenders lend you money to pay off your mortgage and settle in then expect a payback in an agreed-upon time.
 However, it’s not that simple.
-There are many factors that needed to be checked like above-mentioned credit scores and financial history and even employment history.
+There are many factors that needed to be checked like the above-mentioned credit scores and financial history and even employment history.
 They check if you have paid back your loans in a sufficient amount of time and the flow of income.